ysminnpu/SphinxCrawler/README.md

 ###4.
 Run
     java -jar crawler.jar

-##What about code?
-I will show it after some refactoring.
-Now there's too much shit.
+##If you are not using Sphinx
+If you are not using Sphinx and just want to fetch the website and save it to disk, just skip "module", "sphinxIndex", "sphinxHost" and "sphinxPort" directives and crawler will do it.

 ##Known issues
 * For now it crawls only pages within specified domain.
 E.g. if initialUrl = http://domain.org, all links from www.domain.org are ignored.
 Other policies are to be implemented.
 * Sometimes it takes too long for crawler to exit on Ctrl-C.
 It's because of database engine that i used for this crawler.
 It performs optimization on shutdown, so it's recommended to wait for the end of this process.
 * Minimum fetch rate is 1 page per second.
 It can be a problem for very slow websites, but is suitable for most of others.

+##What about code?
+I will show it after some refactoring.
+Now there's too much shit.